My Little Pony: Equestria Girls – Friendship Games: Music

-"Right There in Front of Me" plays over the closing credits on the movie's DVD and Blu-ray versions.
-According to Rudell, the song "Dance Magic" is unrelated to the movie.
+"Right There in Front of Me" plays over the closing credits on the film's DVD and Blu-ray versions.
+According to Rudell, the song "Dance Magic" is unrelated to the film.

 One of the deleted scenes included in the Blu-ray and DVD set is an alternate version of the song "What More Is Out There?", featuring both Crystal Prep's Twilight Sparkle and Canterlot High's Sunset Shimmer.
-The song was originally intended as a duet for the two characters, but due to time constraints and the removal of a subplot involving Sunset questioning if she belonged to the human world or Equestria, it was ultimately rewritten as a solo for Twilight.
+The song was originally intended as a duet for the two characters, but due to time constraints and the removal of a subplot involving Sunset questioning if she belonged to the parallel world or Equestria, it was ultimately rewritten as a solo for Twilight.